chuhsuanlee/flyingtrain/README.md

 ## Possible optimizations
 * First, for __benchmarking__, the build-in module `timeit` is used here.
 There are also some third party packages can be used such as [__memory_profiler__](https://pypi.org/project/memory_profiler/) for monitoring memory consumption of a process as well as line-by-line analysis.
-* Second, when the record amounts scale up, and the model sets of distinct transports keep increasing, that one can take tons of memory and CPU if we still do it naively by keeping a set of the counts for every model around.
-There's streaming approximate algorithms for this such as [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog).
+* Second, when the record amounts scale up, and the __model sets of distinct transports__ keep increasing, that one can take tons of memory and CPU if we still do it naively by keeping a set of the counts for every model around.
+There's streaming approximate algorithms for this such as [__HyperLogLog__](https://en.wikipedia.org/wiki/HyperLogLog).
-* Last but not least, the format of the datasets.
-Protocol buffers and recordio, or even Cap'n Proto will be a good try.
+* Last but not least, the __format of the datasets__.
+[Protocol buffers](https://developers.google.com/protocol-buffers/) and [recordio](http://mesos.apache.org/documentation/latest/recordio/), or even [Cap'n Proto](https://capnproto.org/) will be a good try.
 It's a binary storage format which is faster to parse, and resilient to corruption (recordio files are checksummed, and can skip damaged section without losing the whole file.)